Experts fear ‘snowball effect’ as Iran abandons nuclear deal

 Experts who spoke to The Associated Press described the enrichment and stockpile limits in the deal as a sort of sliding scale.
 Balancing both elements keeps Iran a year away from having enough material for a nuclear weapon, something Iran denies it seeks despite Western concerns about its program.

-At the time of the deal, which was signed by Iran, the United States, China, Russia, Germany, France and Britain, experts believed Iran needed anywhere from several weeks to three months to have enough material for a bomb.
+At the time of the deal, which was agreed to by Iran, the United States, China, Russia, Germany, France and Britain, experts believed Iran needed anywhere from several weeks to three months to have enough material for a bomb.

 However, the stockpile limit isn’t an immediate worry from a nonproliferation standpoint, experts say.